KotlinCS 124 LogoJava

 Why We’re Embracing AI

 Why are we embracing AI?
 The main reason is simple: This is the future of software development.
-We’re preparing you today for the programming of tomorrow.
+We’re preparing students today for the programming of today.

 When higher-order languages emerged, introductory courses stopped teaching students to write assembly code.
-Pretending that these new approaches don’t exist or neglecting to teach you how to use them effectively would be wrong.
-Employers expect you to know these skills.
+Pretending that these new approaches don’t exist or neglecting to teach students how to use them effectively would be wrong.
+Employers expect graduates to know these skills.
 These tools are far too powerful to ignore!

 How We’re Embracing AI